ethereum/EIPs/EIPS/eip-X-ASIC-resistant-block-mining.md

 1. Break existing ASIC based miners.
 2. Demonstrate a willingness to fork in the event of future ASIC miner production.

-Goal #1 is something that we can only do probabalistically without detailned knowledge of existing ASIC miner design.
+Goal #1 is something that we can only do probabalistically without detailed knowledge of existing ASIC miner design.
 Our approach should balance the inherent security risks involved with changing the mining algorithm with the risk that the change we make does not break existing ASIC miners.
 This EIP